radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

 ## Method(s)

-We have already conducted the stakeholder mapping excercise (available [here](https://miro.com/app/board/o9J_lCdf5Iw=/?moveToWidget=3074457359393677819&cot=14)).
+We have already conducted the [stakeholder mapping excercise](https://miro.com/app/board/o9J_lCdf5Iw=/?moveToWidget=3074457359393677819&cot=14)).

 We will be completing a Process download workshop with at least the HSICC team and likely the Coaching Companion and iPD teams.
-An example of that workshop is available [here](https://miro.com/app/board/o9J_lCdf5Iw=/?moveToWidget=3074457359402237068&cot=14).
+[An example of that workshop is available](https://miro.com/app/board/o9J_lCdf5Iw=/?moveToWidget=3074457359402237068&cot=14).
 We'll update this plan with links to the workshops as they are completed.

 We will then conduct a series of single-subject interviews.
 We will use a subset of the questions detailed above as appropriate to the interviewee.